-- Limited hours: Coops are held for only a few hours a day a few days a week.
-If you need more than 10 – 12 hours of child care a week while you work, then a coop is not a good match.
+- Limited hours: Co-ops are held for only a few hours a day a few days a week.
+If you need 20 or 40 hours of child care a week while you work, then a co-op is not a good match.

-- Child care logistics: If you have two children under 5, it can be trickier to work out a schedule that works for all of you.
-For example: on the days you work in the coop classroom, who will care for your other child?
-Some coops have a child care option, where coop members who are not in the preschool classroom take shifts caring for kids of the coop members who are working that day.
-But it is extra logistics compared to a drop-off preschool.
+- Child care logistics: If you have two young children, it can be trickier to work out a schedule that works for all of you.
+On the days you work in the co-op classroom, who will care for your other child?
+Many co-op parents set up a trade with another family in the co-op, where when one parent is working in the classroom, the other one is watching the children who aren’t enrolled in the preschool.
+It can be worked out, but it is extra logistics compared to a drop-off preschool.

 I offer my experience here not as “here’s how YOU should do things” advice, but more to illustrate one parent’s decision-making process for one particular family.

-My oldest child attended coop preschool two days a week.
-At the time, I also had a baby, and so it was a little tricky to juggle child care for the baby so I could work at the coop.
-She also attended a drop-off theatre preschool two days a week.
-The time she spent at that preschool gave me time for focused one-on-one time with her little sister.
-Two years later, I returned to the same coop with child #2.
-(Crossroads Coop, sponsored by Bellevue College Parent Education.)
-She also attended two days a week, and on the other days, participated in other activities.
+My oldest child attended co-op preschool two days a week.
+At the time, I also had a baby, who stayed with her grandparents on the days I worked in the classroom.
+On my drop-off days, the time my son spent at preschool gave me focused one-on-one time with his little sister.
+Two years later, when my oldest was in kindergarten, I returned to the same co-op with child #2.
+She attended two days a week, and on the other days, participated in other activities.

 I definitely experienced all the benefits I listed above.
-I met several friends myself, and I saw who they were friends with at class, and was able to set up playdates with those families to cement those relationships.
-And I loved parent ed, which helped to inform how I parented all my kids through those early years.
+I met several friends myself, and I saw who they were friends with at class, and was able to set up play-dates with those families to cement those relationships.
+(My older kids are now in their late 20’s, and I’m still friends with two parents I met at co-op!)
+And I loved the parent ed discussions, which helped to inform how I parented all my kids through those early years.

-With child #3, I’ve done drop-off preschools, because I work while he’s at preschool.
-And although I LOVE both of his outdoor preschools, I definitely find that drop-off is a very different experience than coop.
-Although I have met all the parents at his preschool, and I know the name of all the kids, I don’t know any of them as well as I knew the parents and kids at coop.
-Although I observe as much as I can when I drop off and pick up, and although I read his class newsletters religiously, I just don’t have anywhere near as deep of a connection to what’s happening in his classroom as I did with his siblings.
+With child #3, I had to do drop-off preschools, because I worked while he was at preschool.
+And although I LOVED both of his outdoor preschools, I definitely found that drop-off preschool is a very different experience than co-op.
+Although I met the other parents and I knew the name of all the kids, I didn’t know any of them as well as I knew the parents and kids at co-op.
+Although I observed as much as I could when I dropped off and picked up, and read his class newsletters religiously, I just didn’t have anywhere near as deep of a connection to what was happening in his classroom as I did with his siblings.

-If you’re a stay-at-home parent, or work part-time, I’d absolutely recommend coop preschool as a great enrichment program for your child, and a fun learning experience for you as well!
+If you’re a stay-at-home parent, or have a flexible or part-time work schedule and don’t need full time child care, I’d absolutely recommend co-op preschool as a great enrichment program for your child, and a fun learning experience for you as well!

-In the Seattle / Puget Sound area, most coops are run through parent education programs at local community colleges.
-I list all their contact info at the bottom of this post: https://gooddayswithkids.com/2014/05/14/parent-ed-programs/
+In the Seattle / Puget Sound area, most co-ops are run through parent education programs at local community colleges.
+I list all their contact info at the bottom of this page: https://gooddayswithkids.com/parent-ed-at-colleges/